krainet/KRAngular/src/README.md

 specifies the main `AppController` controller, and contains the `ngView` directive into which route templates are placed.

+For more usable projects, we are modified base-views from ngBoilerplate.
+And now KRAngular insert 3 views in index.html:

+index.html now includes 3 view's with 3 controllers:
+- header FrontController
+- container xxxController
+- footer FooterController

 Unlike any other HTML document (e.g. the templates), `index.html` is compiled as a Grunt template, so variables from `Gruntfile.js` and `package.json` can be referenced from within it.
 Changing `name` in `package.json` from